TANAUSÚ DEL PINO ALEMAN

 - radiative transfer in three-dimensional models of stellar atmospheres, resulting from magneto-hydrodynamical simulations.

 - atomic and molecular spectroscopy and spectro-polarimetry, with applications in several fields of astrophysics.

 This research project is formed by a group of scientists convinced of the importance of complementing theoretical and observational investigations in order to face some of the present challenges of 21st century Astrophysics.

-Development of a radiative transfer code that takes into account Partial Frequency Redistribution (PRD) and the joint action of the Hanle and Zeeman effects.
-Its application has allowed to discover a new physical mechanism that introduces an interesting magnetic sensitivity in the wings of the linear polarization profiles of strong chromospheric lines, such as the Mg II k line.
+5) Working within the framework of a rigorous quantum theory of spectral line polarization, we have developed a numerical code that solves the full non-LTE radiative transfer problem for polarized radiation, in one-dimensional models of the solar atmosphere, accounting for the combined action of the Hanle and Zeeman effects, as well as for partial frequency redistribution (PRD) phenomena.
+The application of this new diagnostic tool has allowed us to discover a new physical mechanism that introduces an interesting magnetic sensitivity in the wings of the linear polarization profiles of strong resonance lines, such as Ca I 422.7 nm and Mg II k.